Bhalalaronak/15_days_internship_at_Akash_Technolab/README.md

  4. Switch case in PHP
  5. For Loop in PHP
  6. and other C static programs like leap year etc.
+ 7.Date & Time Function in PHP
+ 8. Math Functions in PHP
+ 9. String Functioins in PHP
+ 10. Function in PHP
+ 11. array in php

 Day-3